CloudLabsAI-Azure/azure-ai-agents-labs/lab-2.md

 ## Lab scenario

-In this lab, you will learn how to build a simple AI Agent that processes data and generates a bar chart comparing different health benefit plans.
+In this hands-on lab, you will learn how to build a simple AI Agent that processes data and generates a bar chart comparing different health benefit plans.
 This AI Agent leverages Azure AI services to analyze and visualize data efficiently.

 ## Lab Objective
 In this lab, you will complete the following tasks: